flowroute/flowroute-messaging-python/README.md

 **flowroute-messaging-python** is a Python SDK that provides methods to send an outbound SMS from a Flowroute phone number and also to retrieve a Message Detail Records (MDR).
 These methods use **v2** (version 2) of the [Flowroute](https://www.flowroute.com) API.

-**Note:** This SDK does not cover searching for a set of MDRs based on a date range.
+>**Note:** This SDK does not cover searching for a set of MDRs based on a date range.
 For searching on a date range, see [Look up a Set of Messages](https://developer.flowroute.com/docs/lookup-a-set-of-messages) on the Flowroute Developer Portal.

 ## Documentation
 The full documentation for v2 of the Flowroute API is available [here](https://developer.flowroute.com/v2.0/docs).

+##Before you begin

+The following are required before you can deploy the SDK.

+### Have your API credentials

+You will need your Flowroute API credentials (Access Key and Secret Key).
+These can be found on the **Preferences > API Control** page of the [Flowroute](https://manage.flowroute.com/accounts/preferences/api/) portal.
+If you do not have API credentials, contact <mailto:support@flowroute.com>.

+### Know your Flowroute phone number

+To create and send a message, you will need your Flowroute phone number, which should be enabled for SMS.
+If you do not know your phone number, or if you need to verify whether or not it is enabled for SMS, you can find it on the [DIDs](https://manage.flowroute.com/accounts/dids/) page of the Flowroute portal.

 ## Install the required libraries